DataSF/datasf.github.io/blog/_posts/2020-10-27-new-campaign-finance-app.md

   - blog
 published: true
 ---
-*This post co-authored by the San Francisco Elections Commission*
+*This post co-authored with the San Francisco Elections Commission*

 ## Follow the Money in the November 3, 2020 San Francisco local election